 Protecting Children in Conflict

-Beginning in 2019, Save the Children will launch a new global campaign focused on the protection of children in conflict.
+In 2019, Save the Children launched a new global campaign focused on the protection of children in conflict.
 Our efforts will involve calling on the U.S. government to play a leadership role in upholding international humanitarian and human rights law, particularly in situations of armed conflict; holding the perpetrators of violence against children to account; and providing conflict-affected children with the crucial health, education and protection services they need.

 Learn more about our humanitarian advocacy priorities here.